AudreyGermain/Game-Recommendation-System/README.md

 usedGames["genre_publisher_developer_game_details"] = usedGames['genre'] + usedGames['publisher'] + usedGames['developer'] + usedGames['game_details']
 ```

-With all of the data manipulations explained above, the new game dataset that is used by the content-based algorithm looks like this.
+With all of the data manipulations explained above, the new game dataset that is used by the content-based algorithm looks like this:

 | name                     | developer            | publisher                                   | popular_tags                                                 | game_details                                                 | genre                                                  | ID                 | genre_publisher_developer                                    | genre_popular_tags_developer                                 | genre_popular_tags_game_details                              | genre_publisher_developer_game_details                       |
 | :----------------------- | :------------------- | :------------------------------------------ | :----------------------------------------------------------- | ------------------------------------------------------------ | ------------------------------------------------------ | ------------------ | ------------------------------------------------------------ | ------------------------------------------------------------ | ------------------------------------------------------------ | ------------------------------------------------------------ |